-- (1) Contributing resources which shall include: - a.
+- (1) Contributing resources, as defined, including but not limited to: - a.
 Properties listed on the National Register of Historic Places. - b.
-Properties eligible for listing on the National Register of Historic Places, as determined by the Maine Historic Preservation Commission.

-- c.
-Properties located within a National Register Historic District, deemed to be contributing resources by the Maine Historic Preservation Commission. - d.
-Properties considered to be contributing resources of local and regional significance by the Town of Brunswick.
+Properties eligible for listing on the National Register of Historic Places, as determined by the Maine Historic Preservation Commission. - c.
+Properties located within a National Register Historic District, deemed to be contributing resources by the Maine Historic Preservation Commission.

-(2) Noncontributing resources, which are all remaining architectural and historic resources not considered to be contributing.
+- d.
+Properties considered to be contributing resources of local and regional significance by the Town of Brunswick. - (2) Noncontributing resources, which are all remaining architectural and historic resources not considered to be contributing.